djeada/Backend-Engineers-Guide/notes/api_design/stateful_vs_stateless.md

-# Stateful vs Stateless
+## Stateful vs Stateless

-When building applications, it's important to consider whether they should be stateful or stateless.
-These terms refer to how an application manages its data.
+When making applications, think about if they should be stateful or stateless.
+These words are about how an application handles data.

 ## Stateful Applications

-Stateful applications are those that rely on the retention of previous interactions or events to determine how they respond to subsequent interactions.
-This means that these applications have a memory of past events and are able to use that information to make decisions.
+Stateful applications remember past events to respond to new interactions.

-### Advantages of Stateful Applications
+### Pros of Stateful Applications

-- Easy to program since they do not require extra information to understand the context of a request.
+- Easier to program since they don't need extra info to understand a request.
-- Able to retain complex states.
+- Can hold onto complex states.
-- Capable of handling complex workflows.
+- Good at handling complex workflows.

-### Disadvantages of Stateful Applications
+### Cons of Stateful Applications

-- Scaling can be difficult since a stateful application requires that all instances have the same information.
+- Harder to scale since all instances need the same info.
-- In the event of an error, stateful applications can be prone to crashes since the system is unable to recover the previous state.
+- Prone to crashes if there's an error because it can't recover the past state.

 ## Stateless Applications

-Stateless applications are those that do not rely on any memory of previous interactions or events to determine how they respond to subsequent interactions.
-This means that each request is treated as an independent transaction.
+Stateless applications don't remember past events when responding to new interactions.
+Each request is separate.

-### Advantages of Stateless Applications
+### Pros of Stateless Applications

-- Able to handle high traffic since each request is independent and does not require any previous context.
+- Good at handling lots of traffic since each request is separate and doesn't need past context.
-- Easier to scale since each instance does not rely on the same information.
+- Easier to scale since instances don't rely on the same info.
-- In the event of an error, stateless applications can recover more easily since there is no previous state to maintain.
+- Can recover from errors more easily since there's no past state to keep.

-### Disadvantages of Stateless Applications
+### Cons of Stateless Applications

-- Unable to retain complex states, which can be problematic for some workflows.
+- Can't hold onto complex states, causing problems for some workflows.
-- More difficult to program since each request must contain enough information to understand the context of a request.
+- Harder to program since each request needs enough info to understand its context.

-## Common Side Effects
+## Common Issues

-Regardless of whether an application is stateful or stateless, there are common side effects that should be considered.
-These include:
+Whether an app is stateful or stateless, watch out for these issues:

-- Network connections, which are required for most modern applications.
+- Network connections, needed for most modern applications.
-- Filesystem manipulation, which is often required to store or retrieve data.
+- Changing the filesystem, often needed to save or get data.
-- Database operations, which are essential for most applications.
+- Database tasks, important for most applications.

-When deciding whether an application should be stateful or stateless, it's important to consider the use case and the expected load.
-Stateless applications are generally better suited for high-traffic scenarios, while stateful applications are better suited for complex workflows that require the retention of previous context.
+When choosing between stateful or stateless, think about the use case and expected traffic.
+Stateless applications are better for high-traffic situations, while stateful applications are better for complex workflows that need to remember past context.